 OUR EFFORTS, With your support

-Friends has entered this time-limited agreement with NPS to fund Tekαkαpimək operations in order to help prevent disruption to travel plans and sustain the economic benefits visitors bring to Katahdin region communities.
-Visitor safety is also a major consideration: the opportunity to consult with a ranger and receive information before traveling in the monument is critical at this new unit with limited wayfinding.
-Equally important, Tekαkαpimək was born from deep partnerships with the Wabanaki Nations; out of respect for those partnerships, we are trying to ensure continued access to the stories within Tekαkαpimək, on Indigenous People’s Day especially.
+At the start of the shutdown, Friends entered a time-limited agreement with NPS to fund Tekαkαpimək operations in order to help prevent disruption to travel plans and sustain the economic benefits visitors bring to Katahdin region communities.
+Visitor safety was also a major consideration: the opportunity to consult with a ranger and receive information before traveling in the monument is critical at this new unit with limited wayfinding.
+Equally important, Tekαkαpimək was born from deep partnerships with the Wabanaki Nations; out of respect for those partnerships, we wanted to ensure continued access to the stories within Tekαkαpimək, on Indigenous People’s Day especially.

-Make no mistake: our first and greatest hope is for a swift resolution to the shutdown, and an FY26 budget that secures full funding and staffing for the National Park Service.
+With our donation period completed and Tekαkαpimək closed, we once again are calling for a swift resolution to the shutdown, and an FY26 budget that secures full funding and staffing for the National Park Service.
 We continue to advocate on this front and invite you to, as well.

 our request of visitors